BullseyeCoverage Up Contents Search

 Instrumented code size is generally 1.4x the uninstrumented size.
 The increase varies, depending on the compiler brand, compiler optimization settings, and CPU architecture.

 For each object file instrumented, BullseyeCoverage adds a data structure in memory with a size about 50 bytes plus one byte for each probe in that object file.
-Each probe corresponds to a function entry, condition outcome, decision outcome, switch label or exception handler.
+Each probe corresponds to a function entry, condition outcome, decision outcome, switch label and exception handler.

 The small footprint run-time library code size is approximately 3KB.
 The data usage is about 200 bytes.
 Stack usage is approximately 100 bytes in addition to what the i/o functions use.